-ractices and Exemplars 1.
+Instructional Best Practices and Exemplars 1.
 Identifying similarities and differences 6.
 Cooperative learning 2.
 Summarizing and note taking 7.
 Setting objectives and providing feedback 3.
 Reinforcing effort and providing recognition 8.
 Generating and testing hypotheses 4.
 Homework and practice 9.
 Cues, questions, and advance organizers 5.
 Nonlinguistic representations 10.
 Manage response rates 9.1 Personal Financial Literacy, 9.2 Career Awareness, Exploration, Preparation and Training, 9.3 21 st Century Life and Careers & 9.4 Life Literacies and Key Skills 9.2.12.CAP.3 Investigate how continuing education contributes to one's career and personal grow vth.
-9.2.12.CAP.4 requirements, costs, loans, and debt repayment.
-9.2.12.CAP.6 1 4 1 11 Identify transferable skills in career choices and design alternative career plans bas 9.2.12.CAP.10 sed on those skills Identify strategies for reducing overall costs of postsecondary education (e.g., tuiti 9.3.12.AR.6 on assistance, loans, grants, scholarships, and student loans).
-Evaluate technological advancements and tools that are essential to occupations ware 9.3.12.AR-VIS.1 Evaluate technological advancements and tools that are essential to occupations within the Arts, A/V Technology & Communications Career Cluster.
+9.2.12.CAP.4 Evaluate different careers and develop various plans (e.g., costs of public, private, requirements, costs, loans, and debt repayment.
+9.2.12.CAP.6 training schools) and timetables for achieving them, including educational/training Identify transferable skills in career choices and design alternative career plans based on those skills 9.2.12.CAP.10 Junction Junctice States and Stat 9.3.12.AR.6 Evaluate technological advancements and tools that are essential to occupations with 9.3.12.AR-VIS.1 ithin the Arts, A/V Technology & Communications Career Cluster.
 Describe the history and evolution of the visual arts and its role in and impact on society.
-9.3.12.AC.1 Use vocabulary, symbols and formulas common to architecture and construction 9.3.12.AC-DES.6 Apply the techniques and skills of modern drafting, design, engineering and construction to projects.
+9.3.12.AC.1 ocicity.
+Use vocabulary, symbols and formulas common to architecture and construction 9.3.12.AC-DES.6 Apply the techniques and skills of modern drafting, design, engineering and construction to projects.
 9.4.12.CI.1 Demonstrate the ability to reflect, analyze, and use creative skills and ideas (e.g., 1.1.12prof.CR3a).
-0.4.12.CT.1 dentify problem-solving strategies used in the development of an innovative product or practice (e.g., 1.1.12acc.C1b, 2.2.12.PF.3).
-D.4.12.DC.1 Explain the beneficial and harmful effects that intellectual property laws can have on the creation and sharing of content (e.g., 6.1.12.CivicsPR.16.a).
-0.4.12.DC.4
+9.4.12.CT.1 Identify problem-solving strategies used in the development of an innovative product or practice (e.g., 1.1.12acc.C1b, 2.2.12.PF.3).
+9.4.12.DC.1 Explain the beneficial and harmful effects that intellectual property laws can have on the creation and sharing of content (e.g., 6.1.12.CivicsPR.16.a). .4.12.DC.4